-Apart from that, animated GIFs work well in all other webmail and most dekstop and mobile clients.
+Apart from that, animated GIFs work well in all other webmail and most desktop and mobile clients.
 See a complete list below.

-After you made sure that the size of your GIF is optimized for email template and that the first frame includes all essential information, you can easily upload it to the email editor following the steps below:
+After you made sure that the size of your GIF is optimized for email and that the first frame includes all essential information, you can easily upload it to the Chamaileon email editor by following the steps below: